 - 3-in-1 filter

-Okay, so we’re back at it again with a Nespresso machine by De-Longhi, this time, however, the CitiZ.
+Okay, so we’re back at it again with a Nespresso capsule machine.
+This time, however, we’re looking at the CitiZ model.
 It’s another slim, compact machine that is within the budget of most prospective espresso machine buyers.
-The water tank may be small, but there’s a lot this product can offer in terms of flavor and precision.
+The water reservoir may be small, but there’s a lot this product can offer in terms of flavor and precision.

 The Nespresso CitiZ system is quick to heat, providing you espresso in just 25 seconds flat.
 Of course, like with many other Nespresso machines, this model too comes with a Nespresso Original capsule welcome kit.
 One nifty feature I personally love about this appliance is that it offers a container where used capsules are deposited, making it easy for you to recycle them later.
 Given the size and the easy clean-up, this machine is ideal for offices where many people may be using it.

 - Handy mess-proof drip tray makes it easy to clean

 - Two programmable Espresso and Lungo buttons

 - The system heats up in only 25 seconds